tableau/TabPy/README.md

 Other useful resources:

+* [Tableau Sci-Fi Blog](http://tabscifi.com/) provides tips, tricks, under the hood, useful resources, and technical details for how to extend Tableau with data science.
 * For all questions not related to the TabPy code (installation, deployment, connections, Python issues, etc.) and requests use the [External Services Forum](https://community.tableau.com/community/forums/externalservices)